-Administration).
-Explain the mechanisms available in an OS to control access to resources (cross reference IAS/Security Architecture and Systems Administration/Access Control/Configuring systems to operate securely as an IT system).
-Carry out simple system administration tasks according to a security policy, for example creating accounts, setting permissions, applying patches, and arranging for regular backups (cross reference IAS/Security Architecture and Systems Administration ).
-PD Core-Tier1: Distinguish using computational resources for a faster answer from managing efficient access to a shared resource.
-Distinguish multiple sufficient programming constructs for synchronization that may be inter-implementable but have complementary advantages.
-Distinguish data races from higher level races.
-Explain why synchronization is necessary in a specific parallel program.
-Use mutual exclusion to avoid a given race condition.
-Explain the differences between shared and distributed memory.
-Core-Tier2: Identify opportunities to partition a serial program into independent parallel modules.
-Write a correct and scalable parallel algorithm.
-Parallelize an algorithm by applying task-based decomposition.
-Parallelize an algorithm by applying task-based decomposition.
-Write a program using actors and/or reactive processes.
-Give an example of an ordering of accesses among concurrent activities (eg, program with a data race) that is not sequentially consistent.
-Give an example of a scenario in which blocking message sends can deadlock.
-Explain when and why multicast or event-based messaging can be preferable to alternatives.
-Write a program that correctly terminates when all of a set of concurrent tasks have completed.
-Use a properly synchronized queue to buffer data passed among activities.
-Explain why checks for preconditions, and actions based on these checks, must share the same unit of atomicity to be effective.
-Write a test program that can reveal a concurrent programming error; for example, missing an update when two activities both try to increment a variable.
-Describe at least one design technique for avoiding liveness failures in programs using multiple locks or semaphores.
-Describe the relative merits of optimistic versus conservative concurrency control under different rates of contention among updates.&lt;
+- Distinguish using computational resources for a faster answer from managing efficient access to a shared resource. - Distinguish multiple sufficient programming constructs for synchronization that may be inter-implementable but have complementary advantages. - Distinguish data races from higher level races. - Explain why synchronization is necessary in a specific parallel program. - Use mutual exclusion to avoid a given race condition. - Explain the differences between shared and distributed memory.

+- Identify opportunities to partition a serial program into independent parallel modules. - Write a correct and scalable parallel algorithm. - Parallelize an algorithm by applying task-based decomposition. - Parallelize an algorithm by applying data-parallel decomposition. - Write a program using actors and/or reactive processes. - Give an example of an ordering of accesses among concurrent activities (eg, program with a data race) that is not sequentially consistent. - Give an example of a scenario in which blocking message sends can deadlock. - Explain when and why multicast or event-based messaging can be preferable to alternatives. - Write a program that correctly terminates when all of a set of concurrent tasks have completed. - Use a properly synchronized queue to buffer data passed among activities. - Explain why checks for preconditions, and actions based on these checks, must share the same unit of atomicity to be effective. - Write a test program that can reveal a concurrent programming error, for example, missing an update when two activities both try to increment a variable.

+- Describe at least one design technique for avoiding liveness failures in programs using multiple locks or semaphores. - Describe the relative merits of optimistic versus conservative concurrency control under different rates of contention among updates. - Give an example of a scenario in which an attempted optimistic update may never complete. - Define "critical path", "work", and "span". - Compute the work and span, and determine the critical path with respect to a parallel execution diagram. - Define "speed-up" and explain the notion of an algorithm's scalability in this regard. - Identify independent tasks in a program that may be parallelized. - Characterize features of a workload that allow or prevent it from being naturally parallelized. - Implement a parallel divide-and-conquer (and/or graph algorithm) and empirically measure its performance relative to its sequential analog. - Decompose a problem (e.g., counting the number of occurrences of some word in a document) via map and reduce operations. - Describe the SMP architecture and note its key features. - Characterize the kinds of tasks that are a natural match for SIMD machines.

+PL | Core-Tier1:

-Compute the work and span, and determine the critical path with respect to a parallel execution diagram.
-Define "speed-up" and explain the notion of an algorithm's scalability in this regard.
-Identify independent tasks in a program that may be parallelized.
-Characterize features of a workload that allow or prevent it from being naturally parallelized.
-Implement a parallel divide-and-conquer (and/or graph algorithm) and empirically measure its performance relative to its sequential analog.
-Decompose a problem (eg, counting the number of occurrences of some word in a document) via map and reduce operations.
-Describe the SMP architecture and note its key features.
-Characterize the kinds of tasks that are a natural match for SIMD machines.
-PL Core-Tier1: Write basic algorithms that avoid assigning to mutable state or considering reference equality.
-Write useful functions that take and return other functions.
-Compare and contrast (1) the procedural/functional approach-defining a function for each operation with the function body providing a case for each data variant-and (2) the object-oriented approach-defining a class for each data variant with the class definition providing a method for each operation Understand both as defining a matrix of operations and variants.
-For both a primitive and a compound type, informally describe the values that have that type.
-For a language with a static type system, describe the operations that are forbidden statically, such as passing the wrong type of value to a function or method.
-Describe examples of program errors detected by a type system.
-For multiple programming languages, identify program properties checked statically and program properties checked dynamically.
-Give an example program that does not type-check in a particular language and yet would have no error if run.
-Use types and type-error messages to write and debug programs Core-Tier2: • Correctly reason about variables and lexical scope in a program using function closures. • Use functional encapsulation mechanisms such as closures and modular interfaces.
-Define and use iterators and other operations on aggregates, including operations that take functions as arguments, in multiple programming languages, selecting the most natural idioms for each language.
-Explain why an event-driven programming style is natural in domains where programs react to external events.
+- Write basic algorithms that avoid assigning to mutable state or considering reference equality. - Write useful functions that take and return other functions. - Compare and contrast (1) the procedural/functional approach (defining a function for each operation with the function body providing a case for each data variant) and (2) the object-oriented approach (defining a class for each data variant with the class definition providing a method for each operation).
+Understand both as defining a matrix of operations and variants. - For both a primitive and a compound type, informally describe the values that have that type. - For a language with a static type system, describe the operations that are forbidden statically, such as passing the wrong type of value to a function or method. - Describe examples of program errors detected by a type system. - For multiple programming languages, identify program properties checked statically and program properties checked dynamically. - Give an example program that does not type-check in a particular language and yet would have no error if run. - Use types and type-error messages to write and debug programs.